juanantoniofm/kafka-campc/README.md

 - choose an error management path.
 Right now exceptions are re raised but never addressed.
 We need a retry mechanism.

+## TOFIX

+- there is an issue with the auxiliary threads.
+We need to kill manually